 Many beachgoers have arrived on their own after renting a bareboat (sailing speak for a boat that you crew and captain by yourself) to explore this close-together string of 50 islands and cays surrounded by turquoise seas.
 Other lucky people are traveling aboard crewed yachts, where a guest’s every whim—from a grilled lobster dinner to some wake boarding or tubing before lunch—is the captain and crew’s command.

+There is simply no place in the world as ideal for a sailing vacation as the British Virgin Islands, the yacht charter capital of the Caribbean.
+Steady trade winds pair with sheltered harbors while snorkeling and scuba diving the islands’ dazzling coral reefs vie with pirate-style beach bars for your attention.
 And the good news is that you don’t have to be a salty dog captain or a millionaire to get a taste of the yachting lifestyle here.

 “If there was a boat for us, we were coming,” says Frances Gulick of Dallas, at The Moorings marina in Tortola, getting ready to set sail on a bareboat charter, “The best way to help after last year’s hurricane is to come back and put money into the economy, and we’d heard great things about sailing the BVI.”

 Gulick, her husband, and several friends booked their sailing vacation with the company, which operates the largest charter fleet in the BVI, before Hurricane Irma hit the islands in September 2017.
 While The Moorings lost 75 percent of its boats in the storm, the company was impressively back up and running in December, just three months later.